trawick/ct-httpd/src/proto1/README.md

 ## Issues

-* verify\_single\_proof.py is itself not complete; in particular, it does not report success/failure in an appropriate manner.
+* verify\_single\_proof.py is itself not complete; in particular, it does not report success/failure in an appropriate manner, so ctauditscts has no logic yet to detect success/failure.
 * Logging of the results from verification is needed, along with a mechanism for reporting exceptions; this needs verify\_single\_proof to be completed.
-* Performing the off-line audit on the web server machine requires various prerequisites due to the reliance on certificate-transparency tools.
-It may be appropriate to run a script on the web server machine to move the files elsewhere where installing extra dependencies is not as big a concern.
-(The same is true of the log submission mechanism, such that some administrators may want to maintain SCTs themselves to avoid installing much more code on a carefully maintained server.)